 appreciate a very American kind of self-sufficient freedom squarely in the metaphysical tradition of Emerson, Thoreau,

 and Kerouac.
-Zhao's film investigates what happens when our van starts showing the inevitable signs of wear and tear.
+Zhao's film inquires about what happens when our van starts showing the inevitable signs of wear and tear.

 Who can we turn to when we need help?

-McDormand plays Fern, a widow and former substitute teacher, who lives in the ironically-named town of Empire, Nevada,
+McDormand plays Fern, a widow and former substitute teacher, who lives in the highly ironic town of Empire, Nevada,

 whose zip code was discontinued in 2011 and literally wiped off the map after a US Gypsum factory closure.
 She piles

-some odds and ends into a van and heads off into the hinterland like a regular Tom Sawyer or Huck Finn, something she
+some possessions into a van and heads off into the hinterland like a regular Tom Sawyer or Huck Finn, just another

-accepts with a complete lack of self-pity.
-The folks she meets are mostly real nomads who have vivid on-screen presences
+motorised hobo hitting the road, something she accepts with a complete lack of self-pity.
+The people she meets are for

-functions as the film’s ambassador to the real world and McDormand makes a marvelous diplomat, interacting only
+into this group.
+Her character functions as the film’s ambassador to the real world and McDormand makes a marvelous

 McDormand nicknamed the van used in the film "Vanguard", which she decorated with her own personal items and slept in